Plenty of drama heading into final week of NFL's regular season

 And if the Browns (10-5), who were without their top receivers because of COVID-19 issues in last week’s upset loss to the Jets, can beat Mason Rudolph and the Steelers on Sunday, they’ll be in the playoffs for the first time since 2002 — just their second postseason visit since the franchise was reinstated in 1999.
 It’s time for Baker Mayfield to see what he can do in the playoffs.

-The Dolphins (10-5) can also earn a wild card by beating the Bills in Buffalo, a tall order for rookie Tua Tagovailoa.
-Then again, if Bills coach Sean McDermott decides to rest some starters, the path could be easier.
+The Dolphins (10-5) also can earn a wild card by beating the Bills in Buffalo, a tall order for rookie Tua Tagovailoa.
+If Bills coach Sean McDermott decides to rest some starters, the path could be easier.
 But the Dolphins won’t have Ryan Fitzpatrick in the bullpen for this one; the veteran quarterback was diagnosed with COVID-19 this week and is ineligible to play.

-And, finally, the AFC South is still up in the air.
-The Titans (10-5 ) can clinch their first divisional title since 2008 with a win over the Texans.
-The Colts, meanwhile, can win the division by beating the Jaguars at home and a Tennessee loss or tie.
-They can also get in as a wild card with a win and a loss by either Baltimore, Cleveland or Miami.
+And, finally, the AFC South still is up in the air.
+The Titans (10-5 ) can clinch their first division title since 2008 with a win over the Texans.
+The Colts can win the division by beating the Jaguars at home if Tennessee loses or ties.
+They also can get in as a wild card with a win and a loss by either Baltimore, Cleveland or Miami.

 Advantage: Titans.
 The Colts?
 Hope for help.